Internet-Draft | SPICE SD-CWT | June 2025 |

 (Confirmation Key CWT) protected header field (defined in [RFC9528]).¶

-/ cose-sign1 / 18( / sd_kbt / [ / KBT protected / << { / alg / 1: -7, / ES256 / / typ / 16: "application/kb+cwt", / kcwt / 13: ... / *** SD-CWT from Issuer goes here / / with Holder's choice of disclosures / / in the SD-CWT unprotected header *** / / end of issuer SD-CWT / } >>, / end of KBT protected header / / KBT unprotected / {}, / KBT payload / << { / cnonce / 39 : h'8c0f5f523b95bea44a9a48c649240803', / aud / 3 : "https://verifier.example/app", / iat / 6 : 1725244237, / 2024-09-02T02:30:37+00:00Z / } >>, / end of KBT payload / / KBT signature / h'db30ece366b9493155d2d80305c0e54b 4457dda88cb6fc2de7e5756780590055 147af721344c4e5b59c03c7b1eec8621 c2a0647fb033d2e70a48063d37a96ab7' ]) / end of kbt /¶
+/ cose-sign1 / 18( / sd_kbt / [ / KBT protected / << { / alg / 1: -7, / ES256 / / typ / 16: "application/kb+cwt", / kcwt / 13: ... / *** SD-CWT from Issuer goes here / / with Holder's choice of disclosures / / in the SD-CWT unprotected header *** / / end of issuer SD-CWT / } >>, / end of KBT protected header / / KBT unprotected / {}, / KBT payload / << { / cnonce / 39 : h'8c0f5f523b95bea44a9a48c649240803', / aud / 3 : "https://verifier.example/app", / iat / 6 : 1725244237, / 2024-09-02T02:30:37+00:00Z / } >>, / end of KBT payload / / KBT signature / h'18889767bd8f2faf18dc6a99571724d7 b1051ff1c1b694d3bb2e304891b3b8bd a36b133e9ab920fe8a8a45b7d41deba0 44c226f87d8b663c5f049d445594aec5' ]) / end of kbt /¶

-Since the unprotected header of the included SD-CWT is covered by the signature in the SW-KBT, the Verifier has assurance the Holder included the sent list of disclosures.¶
+Since the unprotected header of the included SD-CWT is covered by the signature in the SW-KBT, the Verifier has assurance that the Holder included the sent list of disclosures.¶

 When sorted, map keys in CBOR are arranged in bytewise lexicographic order of the key's deterministic encodings (see Section 4.2.1 of [RFC8949]).

-So an integer key of 3 is represented in hex as 03
+So, an integer key of 3 is represented in hex as 03

 , an integer key of -2 is represented in hex as 21